-TIME OUT for Mommies and Daddies is critical for to not only for one’s sanity but the structural well-being of the entire family unit…. no pressure!
+TIME OUT for Mommies and Daddies is critical not only for one’s sanity but the structural well-being of the entire family unit…. no pressure!
 Caregivers of all kinds make long, daily sacrifices that will eventually cost more than we anticipate.
 This process may manifest itself in many forms.
-Some common ones might include: increased physical or mental health issues, inability to perform professionally, insomnia, weight loss or weight gain as well as decrease our ability to relate positively with other people.
+Some common ones might include: increased physical or mental health issues, inability to perform professionally, insomnia, weight loss or weight gain as well as decreased ability to relate positively with other people.
 When we reach the point of more negative (than positive) interaction with others; we are simply defeating the exact thing we are working so hard to accomplish.
 You would never put $5 in your gas tank and expect to make it across the country, but you get the idea.

 Give yourself at least twenty minutes for self-care.
-Methods of self-care might include: a twenty-minute walk around the block, a phone call to a friend or family member, deep breathing, a personal prayer, ponder your favorite scripture verse or uplifting quote, give yourself a butterfly hug and CRY (this is one of my personal favorites), exercise, meditate and journal writing.
-If resources allow, try something a more in-depth such as a professional massage, gardening, floral arranging, scrapbooking.
+Methods of self-care might include: a twenty-minute walk around the block, a phone call to a friend or family member, deep breathing, a personal prayer, ponder your favorite scripture verse or uplifting quote, give yourself a butterfly hug, and CRY (this is one of my personal favorites), exercise, meditate and journal writing.
+If resources allow, try something more in-depth such as a professional massage, gardening, floral arranging, scrapbooking.
 Learn a new skill or even engage in professional counseling (been there, done that… no shame!).
 You can implement shorter bouts of self-care several times a day depending on your availability.
 Brainstorm ideas with your partner or personal friend.

 Although many of us are currently living under “stay at home” mandates, we can view this as an opportunity to slow the pace, re-evaluate our lifestyle or personal habits.
 Yes, homeschooling our children (and different ages) is a new challenge for many of us- but we can do hard things!
 Look at this time as an opportunity to make necessary changes in areas that may have been neglected due to time constraints.
 So, take it slow with your family; be patient and kind to yourself.
 As long as you are doing your best in the schooling department and the children are still learning- it’s a win!
 It can be difficult to downshift from fast-paced lifestyles.
 Taking time to self-center every day you’ll find you are more patient and flexible with others, you sleep more soundly, you enjoy your children more, life simply feels happier.
-Your family deserves HEALTHY & HAPPY mom- so take care of you!
+Your family deserves a HEALTHY & HAPPY mom- so take care of yourself!

 Love, Health and Best Wishes,